 What does it mean parousia?
 New Testament.

 The word parousia is used 24 times in the New Testament.
-Of these, six uses refer to the coming of persons: Stephanas, Fortunatus and Achaicus, Titus, the physical "presence" of Paul himself, and a seventh use for the "coming of the lawless one."
-The remaining seventeen uses refer to the Second Coming of Christ, except in one instance where it refers to the coming of the "Day of God."
+Of these, six uses refer to the arrival of persons: Stephanas, Fortunatus and Achaicus, Titus, the physical "presence" of Paul himself, and a seventh use for the "coming of the lawless one."
+The remaining seventeen uses refer to the Second Coming of Christ, with the exception of one instance in which it refers to the coming of the "Day of God."

 What's that is parousia?
 Theological teachings.